lightweight-software-development/lsd-overview/README.md

 Both are substantial programs with overlapping functionality, and they need even more code to communicate with each other.

 ###Running the back-end
-Apart from the effort to develop and deploy server applications, they are expensive to run, especially if they need a database to go with them
+Apart from the effort to develop, optimise and deploy server applications, they are expensive to run, especially if they need a database to go with them.

 ###Framework-itis
 Developers seem to love frameworks that take over the overall structure of the application,